 The bedu, or bedouin, بَدَوِي, in arabic, are a nomadic tribe from the Arabic peninsula.
 I too, was conceived in the Arabian desert, and have the nomadic lifestyle to match.
 Born into expat live, I boarded my fist intercontinental flight at only fourteen days old.
 From the Middle- to the Far-East we wandered, until we moved back to Europe.
 There, I tried the Netherlands, France and the United Kingdom, but found them all too cold and boring to my taste.
 So I convinced my husband to pick up our young family and move to hot and steamy Singapore.
-There he provides the family income whilst I look after the kids, fight for the rights of migrant workers and dabble as a freelance writer.
-In our jungle bungalow, I dream of keeping chicken and growing my own vegetables, quite a challenge in a city that prefers those in cling-film.
+There he provides the family income whilst I look after the kids, fight for the rights of migrant workers and write.
+In our jungle house, I keep chicken and grow my own vegetables, quite a challenge in a city that prefers those in cling-film.
 And there is also the matter of protecting them from the furry primate neighbours...

 In 2013 I joined Singaporean charity HOME to support domestic workers staying at their shelter.
 In 2014 I founded the MyVoice blog; a place for migrant workers to share their stories.
 I created and edited the book ‘Our Homes, Our Stories’, an anthology of 28 real-life stories written by migrant domestic workers, which was published in March 2018.